Building SlayerOS

 - Error:

-- Solution: Install the missing tool
+command not found - Solution: Install the missing tool

 - Error: